susan-roehampton/OS-Coursework/week5.md

 ## 4. Fail2Ban – Intrusion Detection and Prevention

-Fail2Ban is an intrusion detection system that protects the server against brute-force login attempts by banning malicious IP addresses.
+Fail2Ban is an intrusion detection system that secure the server against brute-force login attempts by banning random IP addresses.

 ### Installation and Activation